 The Humanitarian Logistics Databank provides the humanitarian community with a common database platform on humanitarian aid stocks and flows, to enhance emergency preparedness and response.

-It was developed under the coordination of the International Humanitarian City (IHC) and launched in Dubai in 2018.
+It was developed under the coordination of the Dubai Humanitarian and launched in Dubai in 2018.
 It is currently being implemented in other humanitarian hubs across the world.

-The databank was designed by a team of specialists engineers, IT advisers and subject-matter experts at the IHC in Dubai.
+The databank was designed by a team of specialists engineers, IT advisers and subject-matter experts at the Dubai Humanitarian in Dubai.

 How does the Humanitarian Logistics Databank work?